Gwin Oaks Elementary School

 - Gwin Oaks has been recognized by Gwinnett Clean & Beautiful as a Green & Healthy School;

+Other events hosted by the school's technology team include STEAM Night, bookfair, and the bookmobile.
 Of particular interest are the opportunities Gwin Oaks provides students in the area of STEAM and project-based learning.
 Students get a healthy dose of Science, Technology, Engineering, and Mathematics (STEAM) in their classes and celebrate with a community night focused on this initiative.
 In addition, 4th and 5th graders participate in a project-based model that provides a regular dose of real-world learning as they explore entrepreneurship and other topics.

 Gwin Oaks Elementary School has a long history of successfully educating its students.
-A focus on student achievement, a supportive community and students who come to school each day ready to learn and do their very best are a few keys to this success.
+A focus on student achievement, a supportive community, and students who come to school each day ready to learn and do their very best are a few keys to this success.